 We will do what we can to support your fundraising with advice and guidance.
 Whilst fundraising might seem like an overwhelming task, many of our families have successfully raised the contribution money for their dogs and there are a few pathways that we can recommend for you.
 Please get in touch with us and request a fundraising pack for more information.

 We do our best to work with families all over the UK and have trainers who are based in London, Kent and Yorkshire.
 You will be required to travel to one of those locations to attend your Introductory Assessment session, Matching Play-date; Family Handler Training, Transition Day and for any follow-up training sessions.

 The ADI (Assistance Dogs International) have long been the accrediting body for assistance dog training organisations.
 With the changes and developments in the assistance dog sector in the last 10 years, there is a need to reform accrediting standards, not just in the UK but standardised throughout Europe.
-The CEN/TC 452 Assistance Dog & Guide Dog Teams Standards and Instructors Competences are currently being developed.
+As such new standards are being developed through the European Committee for Standardization (CEN) and the British Standards Institute (BSI).
 The scope of CEN/TC 452 is to develop European standard(s) in the field of assistance dogs, users and training staff.
 Committees of experts in this sector have been formulated in each European country, who will be responsible for advising and developing the new standards.
 Autism Life Dogs is a member of the committee providing the UK input and we will be following these new standards as they are being developed.

 Our aim is to help as many children and families with autism as we can and that our programme is beneficial for.